Sim2Real

 command_publisher_enabled | true | Enables or disables publishing commands to the hardware controller. |

-Before policy inference starts, the node waits for IMU feedback, joint states, and the first RC input sample.
+Before the control loop starts, the node waits for IMU feedback, joint states, and the first RC input sample.

 If any of them do not arrive within wait_for_ready_timeout, the node exits instead of starting without robot feedback or operator input.